It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-But it was a case of 'back to the drawing board'.
+But it was a case of going back to the drawing board.
 The kite was not quite stable, even in smooth air at an ideal strength.
-It was clear though, that once stable, this Octo was going to fly at a much steeper line angle than #1.
-So, after shifting 2 unnecessary bridle lines from the top corners to a couple of lower positions and allowing more air into the side cells, it was time for another try...
+It was clear though, that once stable, this octopus was going to fly at a much steeper line angle than #1.
+So, after shifting two unnecessary bridle lines from the top corners to a couple of lower positions and allowing more air into the side cells, it was time for another try.

 Today was moderately windy with small rain showers drifting through.
-Gusts into the mid or high 20s in kph.
+The gusts pushed into the mid or high 20s in kph.
 Enough sun had come out to dry the grass to a reasonable state, so out I went.

-After a brief fly, some plastic loops were attached to the middle 2 tubular tails, just to check the effect of more tail drag.
-Stability was now reasonable, although excessive wind strength kept looping the kite.
-Just like a kid's Diamond on a far too windy day.
+After a brief fly, some plastic loops were attached to the middle two tubular tails, just to check the effect of more tail drag.
+Stability was now reasonable, although excessive wind-strength kept looping the kite—just like a kid's diamond on a far too windy day.

 The outline around the top of the octopus needs a bit of work.
 When fully pressurized, the shape around the top was far from smooth.
-Somewhat un-octopus-like!
+In fact, it was somewhat unlike an octopus!

 For a few seconds at a time when the wind strength was not too strong, this kite soared up high.
-At least 45 degrees of line angle, which is great for an Octopus.
+The angle was at least 45 degrees, which is great for an octopus.

-So - longer tails are needed.
-Making the central 2 from heavier plastic will help too.
+So, longer tails are needed.
+Making the central two from heavier plastic will help too.
 However, adding 3D suckers—while very effective—would be a big burden on people wanting to make the kite for themselves.
 Hence I won't go there!

 Octopus Flies First Try!

 Again, I gathered the bridle lines through one hand and was able to adjust the towing point as the kite flew.
-Method - make a coarse adjustment, then let the tight lines pull through until all have no slack.
-A bit tricky for the beginner, so the e-book will document another way, indoors.
+The method was to make a coarse adjustment, then let the tight lines pull through until all have no slack.
+This would be a bit tricky for a beginner, so the e-book will document another way, indoors.
 In the air, the bridle lines seemed to sweep forward past the leading edge by 10 or 15 degrees.